Dr Sam Kinsley

 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

-Sam Kinsley is a Senior Lecturer in Human Geography with a particular interest in technology and the future.
+Sam Kinsley is a Senior Lecturer in Human Geographies with a particular interest in technology and the future.
 His research principally concerns how technologies and technical practices are designed and imagined and what this tells us about how we experience and imagine society and space.
 His current research concerns geographical imaginaries of automation.
 Sam joined the department as a Lecturer in Human Geography in April 2013 and promoted to Senior Lecturer in December 2018.
 Through participation in continuing professional development Sam was appointed a Fellow of the Higher Education Academy in 2016.
+In 2019 Sam became an inaugeral Co-Editor-in-Chief of the open access journal Digital Geography & Society.
 In 2015 Sam received the Progress in Human Geography Best Paper Prize for his article "The matter of 'virtual' geographies".
 Between September 2013 and February 2015 Sam was a co-investigator on the ESRC-funded Contagion project concerning understandings of contagious phenomena, leading a work package focused on digital media.